MoreliaTalk/morelia_server/docs/source/install.rst

 ::

- pipenv run python ./manage.py runserver
+ pipenv run python ./manage.py run server

 Parameters that can be sent to server: